Skip to main content

 Background

 Although Council is no longer the decision maker for this Planning Proposal, at the meeting held on 23 August 2022, Council resolved to finalise a draft Planning Agreement and prepare a site specific DCP and to exhibit both draft documents concurrently with the Planning Proposal.
+These documents were exhibited between 1 November and 29 November 2022, however further amendments have been made post-exhibition, and therefore Council is re-exhibiting these documents.

 • Construction and dedication of local roads incl. shared cycleway and 668m2 SP2 Zoned stormwater detention drainage land